 - Nonspendable Resources that are 1) not in spendable form, such as inventories, prepaid items, long-term receivables, or non-financial assets held for resale, or 2) required to be maintained intact such as an endowment.
-The Authority has prepaid items and also classifies the Raider's loan as nonspendable. - Restricted Resources that are subject to externally enforceable legal restrictions.
+The Authority has prepaid items and also classifies the Raiders loan as nonspendable. - Restricted Resources that are subject to externally enforceable legal restrictions.
 These restrictions would be either 1) externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or 2) imposed by law through constitutional provisions or enabling legislation.
 Restrictions may effectively be changed with the consent of resource providers.
 The Authority classifies the cash with fiscal agent as restricted, because it is restricted for debt service.
-As of June 30, 2018, the Authority also had cash restricted for use in projects to update the Arena per the settlement agreement entered with the Golden State Warriors. - Committed Resources that are constrained to specific purposes by a formal action of the Authority's Board by resolution.
+As of June 30, 2019, the Authority also had cash restricted for use in projects to update the Arena per the Arena management agreement and the Arena concessions agreement.
+The Authority also classifies encumbrances for capital outlay as restricted due to external contractual requirements.
+Encumbrances are used in all budgeted funds to reserve portions of applicable appropriations for which commitments have been made.
+Encumbrances are liquidated when the commitments have been paid. - Committed Resources that are constrained to specific purposes by a formal action of the Authority's Board by resolution.
 The constraint remains binding unless removed in the same formal manner by the Board.
 Board action to commit fund balance must occur within the fiscal reporting period while the amount committed may be determined subsequently.
-The Authority has no committed fund balances as of June 30, 2018. - Assigned Resources that are constrained by the Authority's intent to be used for specific purposes, but that are neither restricted nor committed.
-The Authority's Board utilizes the policy adopted by the County Board of Supervisors whereby the authority to assign fund balance to specific purposes is delegated to the County Administrator in consultation with the County Auditor-Controller.
-The Authority classifies encumbrances for capital outlay as assigned.
-Encumbrances are used in all budgeted funds to reserve portions of applicable appropriations for which commitments have been made.
-Encumbrances are liquidated when the commitments have been paid. - Unassigned Within the General Fund, the residual resources, either positive or negative, in excess of what can be properly classified in one of the other four fund balance categories and within all other governmental funds, the negative residual resources in excess of what can be properly classified as nonspendable, restricted, or committed.
+The Authority has no committed fund balances as of June 30, 2019. - Assigned Resources that are constrained by the Authority's intent to be used for specific purposes, but that are neither restricted nor committed.
+The Authority's Board utilizes the policy adopted by the County Board of Supervisors whereby the authority to assign fund balance to specific purposes is delegated to the County Administrator in consultation with the County Auditor-Controller. - Unassigned Within the General Fund, the residual resources, either positive or negative, in excess of what can be properly classified in one of the other four fund balance categories and within all other governmental funds, the negative residual resources in excess of what can be properly classified as nonspendable, restricted, or committed.
 The category is for any balances that have no restrictions placed on them.